 So there you go.
 Loads of great blog ideas for business owners who just can’t think what to write about.
 What are you waiting for?

-If you need support for writing and need blog ideas for your business, please do contact me on firstname.lastname@example.org and ask about my blog writing packages.
+If you need support for writing and need blog ideas for your business, please do contact me on firstname.lastname@example.org and ask about my content writing services.

 Please let me know in the comments below if you’ve decided to use one of the above ideas for your next blog post because I’d love to read it.